amirongit/notecode/elasticsearchInAction.md

     - ...
 ### Routing Algorithm
 - determines exactly one primary shard for a document as its location (in the context of indices)<br/>
-    `hash(document.id) % number-of-primary-shards`
+    `hash(document.id) % <number-of-primary-shards>`
 - changing number of shards would break this for existing documents, reindexing is done in this situation
 ### Scaling
 #### Scaling Up (Vertical Scaling)
-- the process of adding computational resources to the currently existing units of computation
+- the process of adding computational resources to the currently existing units of computation (like CPU & RAM)
-    - like CPU & RAM
 - usually causes downtime due to hardware upgradation
 #### Scaling Out (Horizontal Scaling)
-- the process of adding units of computation to a farm or cluster
+- the process of adding units of computation to a farm or cluster (like VMs or nodes)
-    - like VMs or nodes
 - doesn't cause downtime
 - the process of distributing data among new nodes begins instantly
 ## Mapping
+- field are able to hold zero to more values; all data types are array of "T" by default
 ### Overview Of Mapping
 - the process of developing a definition of the schema which represents fields & their associated data types of a document
 - elasticsearch expects a single mapping per index which tells it how to treat each field of its documents